ljsunny/final-static-website/README.md

    open index.html
    ```
 ## Usage
 After setting up the project, you can view and interact with the website by opening index.html in your web browser.
-The design is responsive and should adjust to different screen sizes, including mobile devices.

 ## Contributing
 Contributions are welcome!
 If you would like to contribute, please follow these steps:

 ## Fork the repository.
-1.Create a new branch (git checkout -b feature/YourFeature).
+1.Create a new branch (git checkout -b feature/YourFeature).<br/>
-2.Make your changes.
+2.Make your changes.<br/>
-3.Commit your changes (git commit -m 'Add some feature').
+3.Commit your changes (git commit -m 'Add some feature').<br/>
-4.Push to the branch (git push origin feature/YourFeature).
+4.Push to the branch (git push origin feature/YourFeature).<br/>
 5.Open a Pull Request.

 ## Acknowledgements
-∙ Thirdweb Studio for the original design inspiration.
+∙ Thirdweb Studio for the original design inspiration.<br/>
-∙ The Figma design from Top 16 Websites of 2024 Awwwards for additional layout and style references.
+∙ The Figma design from Top 16 Websites of 2024 Awwwards for additional layout and style references.<br/>
 ∙ OpenAI for the assistance in generating this README.